Approximations and modifications of celestial dynamics tested on the three-body system: Abstract

 \section{Abstract}

-Large-scale simulations of celestial systems are based on approximations or modifications of classical dynamics.
-The approximations are with ``particle-mesh'' (PM) substitutions of the attractions from objects far away, or one modify the Newtonian accelerations (MOND) or the gravities (MOGA).
-The PM approximation and MOND modification of classical dynamics break the invariances of classical dynamics.
-The simple three-body system (TBS) is the simplest system to test the approximations and modifications of celestial dynamics, and it is easy to implement on a computer.
-Simulations of the TBS show that the PM approximation and MOND destabilize TBS.
-In contrast, the MOGA modification of gravity by replacing Newton's inverse square attraction with an inverse attraction for far-away interactions stabilizes the system.
-The PM approximation and the MOND modification of classical dynamics do not preserve the momentum and angular momentum of a conservative system exactly, and PM does not obey Newton's third law.
-Although the errors and shortcomings of these PM approximations and MOND modifications are small, they cause the instability of the regular dynamics.
+Celestial Newtonian systems have regular dynamics, but with classical Keplerian rotation velocities, which disagree with the observed rotation of galaxies in the Universe.
+However, modifications of the classical accelerations or gravitational attractions can overcome this defect.
+The large-scale simulations of galaxies are with approximations with ``particle-mesh'' (PM) substitutions of the attractions from objects far away, which affects the regular dynamics.
+Here, we investigate the impact of the PM approximation and of the modifications of accelerations or gravitational attractions on the stability of the regular dynamics in a celestial system.
+The simple three-body system (TBS) is the simplest system to test the stability of the regular dynamics with approximations or with modifications of celestial dynamics, and it is easy to implement on a computer.
+Simulations of the TBS show that the PM approximation, and the modification of the accelerations (MOND), destabilizes TBS.
+In contrast, a modification of gravity by replacing Newton's inverse square attraction with an increased attraction (Yukawa, MOGA) for far-away interactions stabilizes the system.
+The PM approximation and the MOND modification of classical dynamics do not preserve the momentum and angular momentum of a conservative system exactly, and they do not obey Newton's third law.
+Although these errors and shortcomings are small, they eventually cause the instability of the regular dynamics.